probablykasper/to/README.md

 # Dev Instructions

-If you're just interested in the `to` script, you can steal that from `bin/to`.

 ## Publishing to Homebrew

 If you want to publish to Homebrew, you can create your own "tap" repository with a "cask" file for this script.
 You may want to Google how all that works.